Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 Ensure all documentation is thorough and complete, and obtain approval from senior management.
 This includes the risk analysis and controls matrix, which should be part of the organization’s official security documentation.

-Review Annually:
+Review at Least Annually:

 Conclusion